Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The Trouton--Noble Experiment

-To test this prediction, Trouton and Noble suspended a charged capacitor from an extremely fine wire, in the manner of Coulomb’s classic torsion-balance experiments.
-The sensitivity of the apparatus was sufficient to detect exceedingly small effects.
+To test this prediction, Trouton and Noble suspended a charged capacitor from an extremely fine wire, in the manner of a torsion-balance experiment.
+The sensitivity of the apparatus was intended to detect very small mechanical effects.
 Despite this precision, no detectable torsion was observed.

-This negative result confirmed—after the Michelson–Morley experiment of 1887—that motion relative to the ether produced no measurable systematic effect.
-The Trouton–Noble experiment thus added another “non-detection” to the series of unsuccessful attempts to reveal a privileged mechanical medium, making it even more difficult to maintain the hypothesis of a detectable ether.
+This result added an important independent constraint to the series of ether-drift experiments.
+Unlike Michelson--Morley, which was optical and interferometric, Trouton--Noble involved an electrostatic system and a possible mechanical torque.
+Its negative result therefore broadened the problem: motion relative to the ether seemed to produce no measurable systematic optical or mechanical effect.
+Together with Michelson--Morley and related experiments, it made the hypothesis of a detectable privileged medium increasingly difficult to maintain.